Johannes Hermanus Grobler: Presidency

-In 1860, Grobler became the acting President of the Executive Council of the South African Republic due to the deceleration by the Volksraad (parliament) that Marthinus Wessel Pretorius was not allowed to be the simultaneous president of the South African Republic as well as the Orange Free State.
+In 1860, Grobler became the acting President of the Executive Council of the South African Republic due to the declaration by the Volksraad (parliament) that Marthinus Wessel Pretorius was not allowed to be the simultaneous president of the South African Republic as well as the Orange Free State.
 In December of the same year, Grobler was ousted in a coup d'état by Stephanus Schoeman which was the catalyst for the Transvaal Civil War which eventually led to the defeat of Schoeman by Paul Kruger.

 Grobler died in 1876 on his farm called Waterval in the Rustenburg District of the ZAR.